GranData/spark-poc/HadoopLzoExample.md

-TryingLzoWithSpark (src/main/scala/poc/TryingLzoWithSpark.scala)
+TryingLzoWithSpark
 ==================
+(src/main/scala/poc/TryingLzoWithSpark.scala)

-Running a example of reading a Lzo file from Spark using Intellij Idea.
+TryingLzoWithSpark.scala contains a example for reading a splittable Lzo file from Spark using Intellij Idea.

 ###Pre-conditions